 Up to a third of vehicles fail the MOT test, according to the Driver and Vehicle Standards Agency (DVSA) - many for minor things that can easily be prevented or quickly be repaired.

-What do I do if my MOT fails?
+What do I do if my vehicle fails its MOT?

 If your vehicle fails its MOT, you can leave it at the test centre where they’ll carry out the essential repairs needed.
 As long as these repairs are done within 10 working days of failing the MOT, your vehicle can then be partially retested for free.

-If you’d rather take your car away for repairs, your retest will usually be free, as long as you return it to the test centre before the end of the next working day.
-You can only take your car elsewhere if your current MOT test certificate is still valid and your vehicle is roadworthy.
+If you’d rather take your car away to be repaired somewhere else, you can usually get it retested for free at the original test centre, as long as you return it before the end of the next working day.
+You can only take your car elsewhere if your current MOT test certificate is still valid and your vehicle is roadworthy (i.e. the MOT didn't reveal a defect classed as 'dangerous').

 If you book your MOT through Smart Care, we’ll do everything we can to get your vehicle back on the road as safely as possible.

 We’ll carry out any essential work needed at the same garage within 10 days and do a retest free of charge.
-If you choose to take your car elsewhere for repairs, you can return it to us within 10 days and we’ll retest it for only £15.
+Plus, you'll get a 12-month guarantee on all parts and labour.

 MOT defects are categorised as ‘dangerous’, ‘major’ or ‘minor’ – a dangerous or major defect will result in a fail.
 You can appeal the result if you think it’s wrong.